 - How could you better integrate the resource into your organization's processes, marketing, management, or other functions?

-Resources that are highly valuable, rare, inimitable, and which you are organized to use will contribute most to your market position, and so need to be nurtured and exploited to the full.
+Resources that are highly valuable, rare, inimitable, and that you are organized to use, will contribute most to your market position, so be sure to nurture and exploit them to the full.